r-lib/actions/examples/README.md

 (`RSCONNECT_SECRET`), which are securely accessed as GitHub Secrets.
 **Your token and secret are private and should be kept confidential**.

+This action assumes you have an `renv` lockfile in your repository that describes the `R` packages and versions required for your Shiny application.

 -   See here for information on how to obtain the token and secret for configuring `rsconnect`:
     <https://shiny.rstudio.com/articles/shinyapps.html>